sky-uk/ruby-bootcamp/exercises/animal-quiz/readme.md

 ## Objective

-- Use Ruby and its expressiveness to write something that reads well.
+* Use Ruby and its expressiveness to write something that reads well.
-- Use class and modules more extensively
+* Use classes and modules extensively
-- Test drive those classes and modules using the available RSPec goodness
+* Test drive those classes and modules using the available RSpec goodness
-- Interact with the commandline
+* Interact with the command line

 ## Exercise

-Your mission should you choose to accept it lies waiting for you [here](animal_quiz.pdf).
+More information for this exercise [can be found here](animal-quiz.pdf).